-Many other attractions are located in the city center such as Museums, Opera house, Churches, historical Mosque and the popular Plaza hotel, and I explored most of them by walking myself.
-However, you can check with your hotel/hostel about different tours to near by areas such as trekking/hiking and mountainous things.
+Many other attractions are located in the city center such as Museums, Opera houses, Churches, historical Mosques, and the popular Plaza hotel, and I explored most of them by walking myself.
+However, you can check with your hotel/hostel about different tours to nearby areas such as trekking/hiking and mountainous things.

 Free Walking Tour in Tirana (Must Take)

-This is a guided tour and the guy is very nice and fluently speaks English. he gives information about history of Albania as well as other important facts.
-The main focus is on communist regime of Albania which was fun, because I didn’t really know that Albania was under strict communist rule for quite a long time.
+This is a guided tour and the guy is very nice and fluently speaks English. he gives information about the history of Albania as well as other important facts.
+The main focus is on the communist regime of Albania which was fun because I didn’t really know that Albania was under strict communist rule for quite a long time.

 The Bottom Line

 Albania is a country that really touched my heart.
 People were so nice and friendly.
 The name of Albanian currency is “LEK” and as of this date, $1 USD was equal to 117 Albanian LEK.
 Food was very cheap and very tasty in restaurants and also at shawarma shops.
 I loved the way people would ask me “Where are you from?” all the time and everywhere.
 The best part was the cable car which I took from the city to the mountain.

 I hope you liked my Tirana Albania Travel Guide, if you did then do share it on your social media, and do not forget to watch the video I made in Tirana.
 Happy Traveling friends.